 So you bought yourself a DSLR camera.
 What now?
 You obviously need more lenses.

-To find out which lenses to suit your specific use is not always easy.
-There are several abbreviations and specifications you need to know, and things are not better by the fact that different manufacturers use completely different abbreviations for exactly the same properties.
+Figuring out which lenses will suit your specific needs is not always easy.
+There are several abbreviations and specifications you need to know, and different manufacturers use completely different abbreviations for exactly the same properties.

 Below is a review of the important features you can find on a lens and how the different manufacturers label them.

 Maximum aperture is stated on all lenses.
 It tells you how much light the lens can get through to the sensor at its best.
 Much light means you can keep shooting in darker conditions without the image blurring due to camera shake.
 Aperture is provided as an aperture number, such as f/2.8 (or sometimes 1:2.8).
 The smaller the aperture number, the more light entering the camera.
 Theoretically, the absolute best aperture you can get is an objective equal to 1, but in practice the brightest lenses offer a maximum aperture of around f/1.2.
 Most consumers will be satisfied with an aperture number of between f/2.4 and f/3.2.
 Generally, the higher the aperture number, the cheaper is the lens.
-Telephoto Lenses often have larger aperture numbers.
+Telephoto lenses often have larger aperture numbers.

-On zoom lenses, there will usually be stated 2 aperture numbers (for example, f/2.8 – f/5.6).
+On zoom lenses, there are usually two aperture numbers (for example, f/2.8–f/5.6).
 The smaller aperture number indicates the amount of light you get with the widest angle, while the larger shows how much light you get at the maximum zoom.